 If studying full-time you will be in classes, seminars and tutorials for approximately 15 hours per week and will spend the rest of your time in independent study and extra-curricular activities including work placement if not embedded in your course.
 We recommend that full-time students allow an additional 30 hours per week for additional study.

-The campus is open Monday to Friday throughout the whole year and open until 9pm from Monday to Thursday during term time.
-You will also have 24/7 access to a virtual learning environment (VLE) with e-books, journals and abstracts plus teaching resources and interactive tools.
+The campus is open Monday to Friday throughout the year and you will also have 24/7 access to a virtual learning environment (VLE) with e-books, journals and abstracts plus teaching resources and interactive tools.

-Timetables are available at least one month before registration and you can refer to the academic calendar for examination weeks and resit periods.
+Timetables are available at least 6 weeks before registration and you can refer to the academic calendar for examination weeks and resit periods.

 The days of the week you study may change each year and in some circumstances one of the full days might have to be split into two half days, but we aim to keep these as full days where possible.